All comparisonsPassword Managers

 LessPass

-Bitwarden fails first because it requires maintaining a stored password vault database rather than generating passwords deterministically.
+Bitwarden fails first because it requires maintaining a stored vault database rather than generating passwords deterministically on demand before the password manager.

 Verdict